Students working

 How will I learn?

-When learning Maths, you need to do lots of practice questions to help embed the techniques and concepts.
+When learning Maths, you need to do lots of practice to help embed the techniques and concepts.
+Consequently, lessons and homework assignments will involve lots of practice questions!

-To help us all hit the ground running when we meet in November, we will be setting weekly assignments throughout October which will help you warm up.
-In these assignments, we will set practice questions on some Foundation topics such as percentages, ratios, linear equations and basic statistics.
+To help us all hit the ground running we will set the summer Flying Start homework which has practice questions on various topics you will have studied previously, such as percentages, ratios, equations and geometry.
 We will provide you with links to video tutorials so you can get help on these topics as needed.
-This process will help ensure that when we meet in early November we can immediately start work on the topics specific to Higher maths.

 How will I be assessed?